sanei1509/C-practices/README.md

 # C-practices
-A place to practice, understand, and polish concepts in the C language
+## Initially, a place to practice, understand, and polish concepts in the C language